Ouranosinc/xclim/.github/CONTRIBUTING.rst

    * `numpydoc`_
    * `reStructuredText (ReST)`_

-5. The pull request should work for Python 2.7, 3.4, 3.5, and 3.6 as well as raise test coverage.
+5. The pull request should work for Python 3.5, 3.6, 3.7 as well as raise test coverage.
    Pull requests are also checked for documentation build status and for `PEP8`_ compliance.

    The build statuses and build errors for pull requests can be found at: